DevJSTAR/JSTAR-Tab/README.md

 ## 🛠️ Features

-- **Customizable Themes**: Switch between light and dark themes to suit your mood. 🌗
+- **Customizable Themes**: Choose between light and dark themes to suit your mood. 🌗
-- **Personalized Greeting**: Displays a greeting based on the time of day and your anonymization settings.
+- **Personalized Greeting**: Set a custom greeting with your name.
-- **Search Bar**: Quickly search the web using Brave's search engine.
+- **Search Engine Selection**: Choose your preferred search engine from a variety of options.
-- **Shortcut Management**: Add, edit, and remove shortcuts to your favorite sites.
+- **Shortcut Management**: Easily add, edit, and remove shortcuts to your favorite sites.
-- **Settings Panel**: Access various settings including theme toggle and shortcut management.
-- **Anonymization**: Toggle anonymization to hide your name in the greeting.
+- **Data Backup and Restore**: Export your settings and shortcuts to a file and import them back anytime.
+- **Onboarding Process**: A step-by-step guide to help you set up your new tab with ease.

 ## 🎨 Customizing Your JSTAR Tab

-1. **Themes**: Use the theme switch in the settings to toggle between light and dark modes.

-2. **Greeting**: The greeting changes based on the time of day and whether anonymization is enabled.

-3. **Shortcuts**:
+1. **Onboarding**: When you first install the extension, you'll be guided through an onboarding process to set up your preferences, including your name and preferred search engine.
+2. **Themes**: Switch between light and dark themes using the theme toggle button in the settings.
+This changes the overall appearance of your new tab.
+3. **Greeting**: Personalize your greeting by entering your name in the settings.
+This will display a friendly message each time you open a new tab.
-   - **Add**: Click the "Add Shortcut" button, enter a name and URL, and save.
+4. **Shortcuts**: Add shortcuts to your most visited sites.
+Click the "+" button to add a new shortcut, enter the name and URL, and save.
+You can also edit or delete shortcuts by right-clicking on them.
-   - **Edit**: Right-click on a shortcut and select "Edit" to modify its details.
-   - **Delete**: Right-click on a shortcut and select "Delete" to remove it.

-4. **Search Engine**: The search bar uses Brave's search engine by default.
+5. **Search Engine**: Select your preferred search engine from the settings.
+This will be used for all searches performed from the new tab.

 ## 📚 Usage

 - **Settings**: Click the settings icon ⚙️ to open the settings panel where you can customize your experience.
 - **Add Shortcuts**: Click the "+" button to add a new shortcut.
-Enter the URL and name, then save.
+Enter the name and URL, then save.
 - **Edit Shortcuts**: Right-click on a shortcut to edit or delete it.
 - **Theme Toggle**: Switch between light and dark themes using the theme toggle button.